Theys96/Krant/README.md

 This downloads the dependencies and puts them in the right places.

-## Deployment (Apache)
-Copy the `www/` folder to a webserver with PHP ≥ 8 and MySQL installed.
-The `node_modules` and `vendor` folders do not need to be copied.
-Running `bin/install` is still necessary to run first to download and install the dependencies.

-To set up the database, use `krant.sql` (this defines all the required tables).

-## Deployment (Docker compose)
+## Run (Docker compose)
-The repository is ready to deploy with docker compose (from the repository root).
+The project is ready to run with docker compose (from the repository root).
 Just run:

 ```bash
 bin/start